Enlarged Prostate (Benign Prostatic Hyperplasia)

-The most common noncancerous prostate disease is Benign Prostatic Hyperplasia (BPH).
+The most common noncancerous prostate disease is enlarged prostate, also known as Benign Prostatic Hyperplasia (BPH).

-Patients who suspect they have BPH should see a doctor because there are many other diagnoses and conditions that can mimic BPH.
+Patients who suspect they have an enlarged prostate should see a doctor because there are many other diagnoses and conditions that can mimic BPH.
 Such conditions include certain kinds of bladder or prostate cancer, stones in the urinary tract, and abnormal function of the bladder muscle due to a neurological disorder.

 Certain over-the-counter cold, sinus, or allergy medications can cause the same symptoms.